tmcgilchrist/ghuntley/content/notes/leadership.md

 * a desire to develop more leaders
 * organizations get better when leaders get better

+### assessment
+* do I value this person's ability to perform?
+* does this person have a desire to learn from me?
+* do I help this person to experience success?
+* am I and this person building production momentum?
+* is this personw illing to perform at a higher standard with me?

 ## 4 People ↔ Reproduction
 This is someone who is now growing and developing largely due to the influence I have had on this person over a period of time.
 If I am young in my leadership journey (not the same as in age) I may not have yet developed this level of leadership.
 If that's the case, then I will leave this blank for now.